 What is Wireless-AC?

 Enhancements of 802.11n are currently being drafted and tested and may even included on certain brand new routers as 802.11ac.
 However, there are limited devices that support the standard at this time, meaning no phones, laptops, Rokus, AppleTVs.

 Since these devices don’t support the standard/draft yet, buying an Wireless-AC router will probably not let you connect at its increased speeds.
 You may be able to upgrade a laptop using a special Wireless-AC adapter, but it is only made by a few manufacturers and it could become obsolete at any time if the Wireless-AC draft changes.

-(Editor’s Note 4-7-2014: Wireless-AC has increasingly become more formalized and is now included on iPhone 6 & iPhone 6 Plus.
+(Editor’s Note 10-17-2014: Wireless-AC has increasingly become more formalized and is now included on iPhone 6 & iPhone 6 Plus.
 We have added the Netgear R7000 Nighthawk DD-WRT & Asus RT-AC66U Tomato as it has provided excellent Wireless-N performance and is ready for max-performanceWireless-AC upgrades.)

 Why You Should Upgrade to Wireless-N from Wireless-G?